TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 If you look closely at the beginning of each line, you will observe the repeating pattern of "@, *sequence*, +, *quality*" for every four lines.

 You can use the arrow keys on your keyboard to get a very real feeling about the length of some of these reads.
-Remember that since every fourth line encodes the quality for each position using all basic computer characters including symbols, numbers and text: It mostly looks like a random garble.
+Remember that since every fourth line encodes the quality for each position using all basic computer *ASCII* characters including symbols, numbers and text: It mostly looks like a random garble.
+However,

 ## Quality control and filtering of the raw reads 🛂